dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1204-secrets.md

 ## What are Secrets?

-Secrets support in Dagger allows you to utilize confidential information -- such as passwords, API keys, SSH keys, etc -- when running your Dagger Plans, _without_ exposing those secrets in plaintext logs, writing them into the filesystem of containers you're building, or inserting them into cache.
+Secrets support in Dagger-Classic allows you to utilize confidential information -- such as passwords, API keys, SSH keys, etc -- when running your Dagger-Classic Plans, _without_ exposing those secrets in plaintext logs, writing them into the filesystem of containers you're building, or inserting them into cache.

 Secrets are never merged into the CUE configuration.
-They are managed by the Dagger runtime, only  referenced as opaque identifiers, and can only be used by a special filesystem mount or as an environment variable designed to minimize leak risk.
+They are managed by the Dagger-Classic runtime, only  referenced as opaque identifiers, and can only be used by a special filesystem mount or as an environment variable designed to minimize leak risk.

 ## Getting or Generating Secrets